 645 4th Ave.
 242-9500

 Western Metals does a great job of recycling all of your metals (among other things).
 They pay you for recycling your old junk.
-Some items they accept…electric motors, radiators, metal awnings, metal door frames, metal pipe, gutters, etc. All non-ferrous metals, steel, brass, copper, and aluminum.
+Some items they accept…electric motors, radiators, metal awnings, metal door frames, metal pipe, gutters, etc. All non-ferrous metals; steel, brass, copper, and aluminum.
 They can also recycle cars with the 4 tires mounted (no spare).
-NO tires, NO batteries, NO televisions, NO microwaves, NO computers, and NO electronics.
-They will accept appliances (refrigerators with the freon removed and lines disconnected).
+NO additional tires, NO televisions, NO computers, and NO electronics.
+They will accept appliances including refrigerators.
+They also buy batteries and LED.
+Call for more information.